Fostering Craig Street Cats or Kittens

 We always need foster homes for cats and kittens.
 Foster families provide a loving home environment for critters that are not always grateful for the favour, until said critters are ready for adoption.
 This may take a few weeks, several months, or, rarely, a year or more.

-Craig Street Cats provides all food, litter, and veterinary care for foster cats and kittens.
-If special equipment or containment is required we will provide that, as well.
 In homes that already have pets, foster critters must stay in a spare room (at least until they have been vaccinated).
 The foster family's pets (especially any cats) must be up to date on vaccinations before foster cats come into the home.

 Regular Foster Program: Orphaned kittens, moms and kittens, or adult cats needing a break from the adoption centre are all part of this program.
 These critters might be a little hissy, to start, but they are quick to come around.
 Typical length of stay varies from a few weeks to a few months.